-\paragraph{From MoG to MoGU.} Once we add an uncertainty term for each expert, we can also interpret this term as the expert’s relevance to the prediction task for the given input signal.
+We now describe our proposed framework, which extends MoGE with Uncertainty-based Gating (MoGU).
+Once we add an uncertainty term for each expert, we can also interpret this term as the expert’s relevance to the prediction task for the given input signal.
 We can thus transform the expert confidence information into relevance weights, allowing us to replace the standard input-based MoE gating mechanism, with a decision function that is based on expert uncertainties.
 We next present an alternative model, where the gating mechanism is based on using the variance of expert predictions as an uncertainty weight when combining the experts.

 We can view each expert as an independently sampled noisy version of the true value $y$: $y_i \sim \mathcal{N} ( y, \sigma_i^2(x))$.
 It can be easily verified that the maximum likelihood estimation of $y$ based on the experts' decisions $y_1,...,y_k$ is: